This blog contains an A to Z list of terms related to the Hotel Industry.

 Geo-Coding: It is a process of assigning an address or a place geographical coordinates.
 It helps in getting the exact location of an address in the basis of its longitude and latitude values.

 GOP: Gross Operating Profit is the total revenue of the hotel minus the operating expenses.
-It is a KPI which refers to the Hotels profits after subtracting all of their operating expenses.
+It is a KPI that refers to the Hotels profits after subtracting all of their operating expenses.
 It illustrates the level of the operational profitability of a hotel.

 GOR: Gross Operating Revenue is the total revenue generated from the primary business operations.